-Ageing barrels: Ex-Sherry butt Refill, ex-Sauternes Wine barrique First Fill
+Ageing cask: Ex-Sherry butt Refill, ex-Sauternes Wine barrique First Fill

 Additional coloring: No